chrislaughlin/chrislaughlin.github.io/_posts/2015-05-05-belfast-tech.md

 ---
 layout: post
 title: BelTech 2015
-  tag: belfast
+status: published
+type: post
 published: true
+comments: true
 ---

 I had the pleasure of attending this years [BelTech](http://www.beltech2015.com/) conference hosted in the amazingly designed [Titanic building](http://www.titanicbelfast.com/).
 The conferences was based on a few topics including smart cities, startups and practitioners.
 I focused on the smart cities and practitioners.